 What is an Elizabethan collar?

-An Elizabethan collar (also known as an E-collar or a buster collar) is a plastic hood or cone that helps protect injuries or wounds from further damage.
+An Elizabethan collar (also known as an E-collar or the cone of shame) is a plastic or fabric hood or cone that helps protect injuries or wounds from further damage.
 These collars prevent the cat from licking or chewing at an injury on its body, or from scratching or pawing at its face or head.

 Why does my cat need to wear an Elizabethan collar?